Configuration Spaces of Manifolds with Boundary: A model for SFM M

 \begin{remark} The second part of the differential has often a simpler description.
 Assume that $z \in \Omega^{*}(M) \otimes \GC_{n}^{\vee}$ is simply the Maurer--Cartan element given by $1 \otimes \mu$, where $\mu \in \GC_{n}^{\vee}$ is the graph with two vertices and one edge as usual (see Equation~\eqref{eq.mu}).
 Then that second part of the differential simply contracts an edge between an (aerial) internal vertex and an aerial vertex of any kind, multiplying the labels.
-Note that this includes dead ends (i.e. edges connected to a univalent internal vertex), unlike the differential in $\SGraphs_{n}$. \end{remark}
+Note that this includes dead ends (i.e., edges connected to a univalent internal vertex), unlike the differential in $\SGraphs_{n}$. \end{remark}

 \begin{remark} Note that there are several differences compared to the description of the differential from Section~\ref{sec.extens-swiss-cheese}: dead ends are contractible, and the last part of the differential which forgets some internal vertices is not present.
-This comes from the fact that in the definition of the twisting of a right comodule over a cooperad, the Maurer--Cartan element of the deformation complex can only act ``from the right'' on the comodule.
+This comes from the fact that in the definition of the twisting of a right comodule over a cooperad, the Maurer--Cartan element $z + z^{\partial}$ can only act from the right on the comodule. \end{remark}

-Dead ends aren't contractible in $\Tw \SGra_{n}$ because the contraction of a dead end appears twice in the differential, one ``from the left'' and one ``from the right'', and they cancel each other (see~\cite[Appendix~I.3]{Willwacher2014}).
-This cancellation does not occur in $\Tw \SGra_{A, A_\p}$.
-The last part of the differential on $\Tw \SGra_{n}$ came exclusively from the left action of the deformation complex on $\SGra_{n}$, and so cannot appear in $\Tw \SGra_{A, A_\partial}$. \end{remark}

 \begin{remark} One should not forget that when a subgraph $\Gamma' \subset \Gamma$ with only internal vertices is contracted (the third part), the result may be a terrestrial vertex even though the subgraph contains only aerial vertices, see Figure~\ref{fig.collapse-aerial-terrestrial}. \end{remark}